What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 For wounds, cuts, burns, insect bites, dermatological diseases

-For gum disease (gingivitis, periodontal disease, etc.)
+For gum diseases (gingivitis, periodontal disease, etc.)

 • Apply fresh stevia leaves to the inflamed areas several times a day.